Another excellent post by Susan Platt:

 As for us, we better stick with shopping at the thrift stores 😉

-Susan is an imperfect wife and mother (and new blogger) learning to love to do what must be done.
+Susan is an imperfect wife and mother learning to love to do what must be done.
 Finding that genuine love is in the doing.
-Reveling in God’s grace, that becomes more beautiful each day, and trying to love and encourage all who cross my path.
+Reveling in God’s grace, that becomes more beautiful each day, and trying to love and encourage all who come along my path.
 Rejoicing in His goodness to me!

 Thanks a bunch for reading!